dedonlab/metagenomic_PT-seq_data_analysis/README.md

 ```

 ### 3. Align PTseq reads to the reference genomes
 We used the most abundant 200 genomes estimated by Kraken2-Bracken as the reference genomes of the gut microbiome for the sample.
+Retrieve the most abundant 200 genomes (fna files) from https://www.ebi.ac.uk/metagenomics/genome-catalogues/human-gut-v2-0-2 put them in the folder work/demo/fna_200clean.
+For demo, the compressed reference genomes are provided at https://doi.org/10.6084/m9.figshare.31476859.
+Extract and put the 'fna_200clean' folder in the work/demo directory.

+Prepare scripts for mapper, 'mapper_brackentop200_R12.sh' and 'mapper_brackentop200_R2.sh' as required https://github.com/mathjeff/mapper
+'mapper_brackentop200_R12.sh' is used to align read 1 and 2, whereas 'mapper_brackentop200_R2.sh' is used to align read 2 only.

+A demo 'mapper_brackentop200_R12.sh' and 'mapper_brackentop200_R2.sh' are provided in the repository.

 2\) map reads to genome, identify pileups and extract sequences at pileup site with 6 flanking nt.
     input: reference genome, trimmed reads, job name